Midcounties Co-operative: Travel

-The Midcounties Co-operative operates 71 travel branches across Midcounties' trading area and controls the Cooptravel.co.uk and Co-operativeski.co.uk websites.
+The Midcounties Co-operative operated 71 travel branches across Midcounties' trading area and controlled the Cooptravel.co.uk and Co-operativeski.co.uk websites.
 It also has its own tour operator – Co-op Holidays.
-The Midcounties Co-operative travel business is branded Your Coop Travel (Part of the Midcounties Co-operative).
+The Midcounties Co-operative travel business was branded Your Coop Travel).

-It is distinct from the former business The Co-operative Travel which was owned and operated as a joint venture by Thomas Cook, The Co-operative Group and Central England Co-operative.
+It was distinct from the former business The Co-operative Travel which was owned and operated as a joint venture by Thomas Cook, The Co-operative Group and Central England Co-operative.
 That business was rebranded to the Thomas Cook name during 2017–18, its branches subsequently being acquired by Hays Travel upon the liquidation of Thomas Cook.

 In 2020, the Midcounties travel business acquired 16 travel branches and employees from the Central England Co-operative.

 Early years

-In 2002, the Society became the first UK co-operative to open a children's day care facility.
-Your Coop Childcare, which has many sites branded as Little Pioneers, now operates 45 nurseries across the UK.
+In 2002, the society became the first UK co-operative to open a children's day care facility.
+Your Coop Childcare, which had many sites branded as Little Pioneers, operated 45 nurseries across the UK.
 The acquisition of the Buffer Bear nursery chain in 2010 saw its Childcare business begin to trade nationally, with nurseries spanning from Newcastle to Southampton.

 Co-operative Flexible Benefits

-Co-operative Flexible Benefits provides reward and recognition benefits to employers to promote high performance, motivation and engagement.
+Co-operative Flexible Benefits provided reward and recognition benefits to employers to promote high performance, motivation and engagement.
 The childcare voucher scheme which it operated was closed to new entrants in October 2018.
-As a result, the childcare voucher part of the business is now being wound down.
+As a result, the childcare voucher part of the business was wound down.

 Post Office

-The Society runs 74 Post Offices across its trading area and the majority are located within Your Co-op food stores, offering an essential service for customers.
+The Society ran 74 post offices across its trading area and the majority were located within Your Co-op food stores, offering an essential service for customers.

 Utilities

-On 28 April 2018 the members of The Phone Co-op, previously an independent society operating in B2B & B2C ethical telecoms,student housing and community energy, voted to transfer its engagements to and merge memberships with Midcounties.
-A confirmatory vote held after the Midcounties AGM on 12 May 2018 was passed, allowing Midcounties to thus broaden its utilities offer.
+On 28 April 2018 members of The Phone Co-op, previously an independent society, voted to transfer its engagements to and merge memberships with Midcounties.
+A confirmatory vote held after the Midcounties AGM on 12 May 2018 was passed, allowing Midcounties to broaden its utilities offer.
 The merger took place on 1 June 2018, with members of The Phone Co-op joining Midcounties membership.
-After 20 years of near continuous surplus generating growth, in 2018/19 The Phone Co-op had gross sales of £6.7 million but faced issues with generating organic sales growth, a rapidly changing market place and changes to its affinity schemes brought about by EU Data protection legislation which prevented Charities, Community Groups, Football Clubs etc from cross selling phone co-op product lines with a 8% revenue share.

-Midcounties Co-operative also has an agreement with Octopus Group to market and distribute energy products under the Co-op Energy brand, following the sale of its interest in the Co-op Energy supply business to Octopus Energy in 2019.
-A joint venture, Younity, also provides investment in new community energy projects, offers practical support to community groups and aims to increase the volume of energy purchased from community schemes; thereby encouraging more small-scale generation across the UK.
+Midcounties Co-operative also had an agreement with Octopus Group to market and distribute energy products under the Co-op Energy brand, following the sale of its interest in the Co-op Energy supply business to Octopus Energy in 2019.
+A joint venture, Younity, also provided investment in new community energy projects, offered practical support to community groups and aimed to increase the volume of energy purchased from community schemes; thereby encouraging more small-scale generation across the UK.